-The 2014 Conservation License Plate Grant round is now closed.
+The 2017 Conservation License Plate Grant round is now open!

-The NH Division of Historical Resources Conservation License Plate Grant Program awards grants through this program for a maximum of $10,000 for the preservation and restoration of publicly owned historic resources.
-If you have any questions about the Division's Conservation License Plate Grant Program or have a project idea you would like to discuss eligiblity for this program please contact the Grants Coordinator or call 271-3559.
+The Division of Historical Resources Conservation License Plate Grant Program awards grants up to $10,000 for the preservation and restoration of publicly owned historic resources.
+If you have any questions about the Division's Conservation License Plate Grant Program or have a project idea you would like to discuss please contact Amy Dixon at [email protected] or call 271-3485.

 For more information about Conservation License Plate go to www.mooseplate.com

 Important Dates: Letters of Intent are due Friday, March 24, 2017 by 4:00 p.m.

 Responses to Letters of Intent will be provided no later than Friday, March 31, 2017.

 Applications are due Friday, May 12, 2017 by 4:00 p.m.
 No applications will be accepted after this time.

 The Conservation License Plate Grant program begins with a Letter of Intent.
 The Letter of Intent is a mandatory first step to determine an applicant’s eligibility and whether the proposed project will meet the grant program guidelines.
 A Letter of Intent must be submitted and approved prior to completing a grant application.